Mining in Sierra Leone: Diamond mining today

 Though the government has expressed this sentiment, there are still ample issues within the mining sector in Sierra Leone.
 In December 2022, Amnesty International released a report outlining the human rights abuses which continue in the diamond mining sector in Sierra Leone.
 Specifically, it focuses on the practices of Meya Mining in the Kono district, finding the impacts of mining to have led to unsafe water, “dangers to communities living in the vicinity of the mine, and other violations of the socio-economic rights of local people.”

 Further, international actors maintain a strong presence in the mining space throughout the country.
 Israeli-owned BSG Resources has evicted communities from their homes, polluted local water sources, and worked with the government to suppress protests.
-Workers, particularly those in the Kono District, make $2–3 working more than ten hours per day.
+Workers, particularly those in the Kono District, earn $2–3 per day while working more than ten hours.
 Evidently, the problems of worker exploitation and foreign intervention have yet to disappear from Sierra Leone.

 Despite the illegality of diamond smuggling under the Kimberley Process, the illicit diamond trade persists to this day.
 Hundreds of millions of dollars continue to be made through the illegal sales of diamonds, while Sierra Leone continues to face issues of lacking infrastructure and slow development.
 Workers continue to be exploited in the industry, and make less than a fraction of what they mine.
 While eyes are turned to the government to remedy these issues, widespread corruption halts progress from ensuing, with Transparency International rating them 110/180 on their corruption index.